hackpgh/DINGUS/README.md

-# (Work-In-Progress) RFID Backend Server for HackPGH
+# (Work-In-Progress) Deployable Integrated Network-Generalized User Selector - DINGUS for HackPGH

 ## Overview

 In a makerspace like HackPGH where diverse paths cross, each member carries a unique story.
-The RFID Backend Server project resonates with this notion, a silent observer at the crossroads of the maker spirit and collaboration.
+The DINGUS project resonates with this notion, a silent observer at the crossroads of the maker spirit and collaboration.

 Hesse writes, "The river is everywhere at the same time, at the source and at the mouth... in the ocean and in the mountains."
 Similarly, each tag's journey through this access control system is unique, yet part of a greater flow.